-Exercise 63 In this exercise we use the Compactness theorem to prove that every set X admits a linear order (that is, there is a linear order on X).
+Exercise 68 In this exercise we use the Compactness theorem to prove that every set X admits a linear order (that is, there is a linear order on X).
+You should compare this with Exercise 24, where we proved the same result using Zorn's Lemma.